WheatonCS/Lexos/test/test_suite/Cutter/line_seg/README.md

 	- Select Lines/Segment
 	- Change the Segment Size to 2
-	- Keep Overlap at 1
+	- change Overlap to 1
-	- Keep Last Segment Size Threshold (%) at 15
+	- Change Last Segment Size Threshold (%) to 15

 Results:
-- After the cut you should have 9 segments, all with 2 lines.
+- After the cut you should have 9 segments, all with 2 lines except last one.
+- ResultFiles_dog_cat